Overview

 A team member is not receiving DMs

-The Flowla bot must be installed in a team that the user is a member of before it can send them a DM.
-Ensure Option A (bot installation) has been completed for a team that includes this user.
+Likely cause: The Flowla bot has not been installed in a team that the user is a member of.Fix: Ensure the bot installation (Part 2) has been completed for a team that includes this user, or have the user install the Flowla app in their personal Teams space.

 The room owner notification isn't being delivered